DE-RSE/de-rse.github.io/en/matrix.md

 ## Our Space and Channels

-We grouped our channel using a space: <TBD> .
+We grouped our channel using a space: https://matrix.to/#/#de-rse.org:matrix.org

 Currently, we are moderating the following channels: